Equality

 Objective Three

-• To increase parent voice in the school lives of all children.
+• To increase parental voice in the school lives of all children.

 Equality Policy 2024-2025